aws-samples/aws-batch-comp-infrastructure-sample/README.md

 The AWS-infrastructure steps are described in the [Infrastructure README](infrastructure/README.md), and the docker-related steps and debugging are covered in [SAT-Comp Docker Images](docker/README.md).

-This tutorial walks through setting up AWS infrastructure, installing the solver containers, and submitting queries.